What are the different types of acne?

 4. Hormonal acne

-Events and location
+Manifestations and location

 - It often appears on the lower face, jaw and neck.

-- This form of acne is often accompanied by oily skin and excess sebum .
+- This form of acne is often accompanied byoily skin and excess sebum.

 Causes and triggers